What is an escalation clause in real estate?

-Escalation clauses can also lead to situations where the sale price of a home is higher than its appraised price.
-Lenders are often reluctant to offer you financing for more than a home is worth, and might require you to increase your down payment or take other steps to get your mortgage application approved.
+Escalation clauses can also lead to situations in which the sale price of a home is higher than its appraised price.
+Lenders are often reluctant to offer you financing for more than a home is worth and might require you to increase your down payment or take other steps to get your mortgage application approved.

 You can protect yourself from this by including an appraisal contingency in your offer which states the sale price of the home cannot be higher than its appraised value.

 What happens when a seller receives multiple offers with escalation clauses?